GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

 ## Train a model with labels using the API

-Now suppose the company Hero Limited sends invoices to its customers.
-We want to create a new custom model.
+Now suppose we have labels for the same forms we used to train a model above, and want to train a new custom model with labeled data.
 We will be using labeled forms this time.
-Take a look at the **20-custom-form/forms-with-labels/train** folder to see what we mean.
+Take a look at the **20-custom-form/sample-forms/train** folder to see what we mean.

 Notice there are four types of files:
 - **.json**